-Some back story first–my grandmother, Millie, had a passion for researching family history.
+Some back story first–my grandmother Millie, had a passion for researching family history.
 In those pre–internet days, she was limited in the tools with which to conduct that research.
-However she traced her father’s line back to Illinois, and I remember her showing us an old yellowed newspaper clipping about a Judge Finley from Stark County, Illinois.
-Grandma Millie eventually got Alzheimer’s, which is part of the reason “Boys of Spring” supports and donates to the Alzheimer’s Association, but she got me interested, and a few years back, I decided to take up the search for my family’s Illinois roots.
-That search led me to the town of Toulon where the county courthouse where Judge Finley presided still stands and with his photo as the 2nd Judge of Stark County.
-The significance of this is that my ancestor Judge Finley presided from 1857-1861, during the time of the famous Lincoln -Douglas debates.
-While the two candidates didn’t debate in Toulon, both Lincoln and Douglas spoke in front of Toulon’s Stark County courthouse on separate days in October of 1858.
+However she traced her father’s line back to Illinois, and I remember her showing me an old yellowed newspaper clipping about a Judge Finley from Stark County, Illinois.
+Grandma Millie eventually succumbed to Alzheimer’s, which is part of the reason “Boys of Spring” supports and donates to the Alzheimer’s Association.
+She got me interested in genealogy, and a few years back, I decided to take up the search for my family’s Illinois roots.
+That search led me to the town of Toulon, Illinois, where the county courthouse that this Judge Finley presided, still stands.
+My ancestor Judge Finley was the second Judge of Stark County, his photo is on the wall.
+The significance in my mind, is that Judge Finley presided in Stark County from 1857-1862… during the time of the famous Lincoln -Douglas debates.
+While the two candidates didn’t debate in Toulon, both Lincoln and Douglas spoke in front of Toulon’s courthouse on separate days in October of 1858.

-With the helpful aid of Toulon’s genealogical society, I found and met a distant cousin who lives in the area.
-After some fun family history conversations, I learned his mother was in good health at 91 years old at the time.
-Interestingly, her grandfather Andrew Jackson Finley (Judge Finley’s son) was at the Lincoln speech in Toulon in 1858 where AJ met and spoke to Lincoln.
-AJ Finley lived to the age of 100 and, when he was around 94, he told his then 10-year-old granddaughter about the day he talked to Lincoln.
+With the aid of the helpful Toulon genealogical society, I found and met a distant cousin who lives in the area.
+After some family history conversations, I learned his mother was in good health at 91 years old.
+Interestingly, her grandfather Andrew Jackson Finley (Judge Finley’s son) was at the Lincoln speech in Toulon in 1858 where A.J.
+Finley met and spoke to Lincoln.
+A.J. lived to the age of 100 and, when he was about 94, he told his then 10-year-old granddaughter about the day he talked to Lincoln.
 Of course, the granddaughter grew up to be the 91 year old cousin I was able to talk with about Lincoln.
-So it was that I talked with someone, who had talked to someone (her granddad), who had talked to (the not yet President) Lincoln.
-Hearing her speak about conversations with her grandfather who met and spoke with Lincoln makes history seem a bit closer to home–and not as distant.
+So it was, that I talked with someone, who talked to someone (her grandfather), who had talked to (the not yet President) Lincoln.
+Hearing her speak about conversations with her grandfather who met and spoke with Lincoln made history seem a bit closer to home–and not as distant.